sacrefies/csc643_bigdata/project2/docs/report.md

     return rs, total_rows
 ```
-*Figure 3: `async_query` to run a query asynchronously*
+*Figure 5: `async_query` to run a query asynchronously*

 The `BigQuery` class also provides a function `build_params()` to construct simple parameters for a parameterized query.
-Figure 4 shows how the paramters are built.
+Figure 6 shows how the parameters are built.
 ```python
 @classmethod
 def build_params(cls, params):